-While messages are available in the prefetch buffer, any subsequent Receive/ReceiveAsync calls are immediately fulfilled from the buffer, and the buffer is replenished in the background as space becomes available.
+While messages are available in the prefetch buffer, any subsequent receive calls are immediately fulfilled from the buffer.
+The buffer is replenished in the background as space becomes available.
 If there are no messages available for delivery, the receive operation empties the buffer and then waits or blocks, as expected.

-With the ReceiveAndDelete receive mode, all messages that are acquired into the prefetch buffer are no longer available in the queue, and only reside in the in-memory prefetch buffer until they are received into the application through the Receive/ReceiveAsync or OnMessage/OnMessageAsync APIs.
-If the application terminates before the messages are received into the application, those messages are irrecoverably lost.
+With the receive-and-delete mode, all messages that are acquired into the prefetch buffer are no longer available in the queue.
+The messages stay only in the in-memory prefetch buffer until they're received into the application.
+If the application ends before the messages are received into the application, those messages are irrecoverable (lost).

-In the PeekLock receive mode, messages fetched into the Prefetch buffer are acquired into the buffer in a locked state, and have the timeout clock for the lock ticking.
-If the prefetch buffer is large, and processing takes so long that message locks expire while residing in the prefetch buffer or even while the application is processing the message, there might be some confusing events for the application to handle.
+In the peek-lock receive mode, messages fetched into the prefetch buffer are acquired into the buffer in a locked state.
+They have the timeout clock for the lock ticking.
+If the prefetch buffer is large, and processing takes so long that message locks expire while staying in the prefetch buffer or even while the application is processing the message, there might be some confusing events for the application to handle.

 If the lock silently expires in the prefetch buffer, the message is treated as abandoned and is again made available for retrieval from the queue.
-That might cause it to be fetched into the prefetch buffer; placed at the end.
-If the prefetch buffer cannot usually be worked through during the message expiration, this causes messages to be repeatedly prefetched but never effectively delivered in a usable (validly locked) state, and are eventually moved to the dead-letter queue once the maximum delivery count is exceeded.
+It might cause the message to be fetched into the prefetch buffer and placed at the end.
+If the prefetch buffer can't usually be worked through during the message expiration, messages are repeatedly prefetched but never effectively delivered in a usable (validly locked) state, and are eventually moved to the dead-letter queue once the maximum delivery count is exceeded.

-If you need a high degree of reliability for message processing, and processing takes significant work and time, it is recommended that you use the prefetch feature conservatively, or not at all.
+If you need a high degree of reliability for message processing, and processing takes significant work and time, we recommend that you use the Prefetch feature conservatively, or not at all.

 If you need high throughput and message processing is commonly cheap, prefetch yields significant throughput benefits.

 The maximum prefetch count and the lock duration configured on the queue or subscription need to be balanced such that the lock timeout at least exceeds the cumulative expected message processing time for the maximum size of the prefetch buffer, plus one message.
-At the same time, the lock timeout ought not to be so long that messages can exceed their maximum TimeToLive when they are accidentally dropped, thus requiring their lock to expire before being redelivered.
+At the same time, the lock timeout shouldn't be so long that messages can exceed their maximum time to live when they're accidentally dropped, and so requiring their lock to expire before being redelivered.